 - Please be aware that class attendance is mandatory and any student who needs to miss a class should contact email@example.com so that all of your professors can be made aware of the situation and a determination can be made about whether to allow access to a class recording.

 - Classes will take place synchronously at their regularly scheduled times.

-- Use the attendance tracker on Canvas to check in before each class.
+- Use the attendance tracker Attendance (Qwickly) on Canvas to mark attendance for each class.

-- Please use your real name on the screen.
+- Please use your real name on the Zoom screen.